pxi-gmbh/hovercam/README.md

+# this repository is closed

+we have moved this repository to [https://codeberg.org/pxi_lab/pipfy](https://codeberg.org/pxi_lab/pipfy) this repo on github will not recieve further updates please go to https://codeberg.org/pxi_lab/pipfy to post issues or check for updates

 # pipfy.webcam & pipfy.captions

 a web app to create a floating webcam image or floating subtitles on your desktop: picture-in-picture for your webcam and speech-to-text in a browser window. hence the name.